Typical Paranormal Experiences

 Pet disturbance.
 A nervous dog or cat refuses to enter a room or will seem to interact with someone who's not there.

-This list was compiled by features writer Edward M. Eveld for the Kansas City Star newspaper after discussions with Mark Stinson of ghostvigil.com and Becky Ray of ghost-investigators.com.
-Contact Edward at (816) 234-4442 or send e-mail to firstname.lastname@example.org..
+A version of this list was initially compiled by features writer Edward M. Eveld for the Kansas City Star newspaper after discussions with Mark Stinson of ghostvigil.com and Becky Ray of ghost-investigators.com.
+Contact Edward at (816) 234-4442 or send e-mail to email@example.com.

 The list has since been expanded per suggestions made by Ghost Vigil Investigators.